 There’s no going back.
 The sweet combination of fig jam and cheese is something I can’t forget or get over with.

 We had the cheese plate on the terrace of La Cave, a fancy restaurant right next to the cathedral of Vilnius.
 The price was 6 euros, so it’s a little bit more expensive than an average restaurant in Vilnius, but I guarantee it was worth every damn cent.

 Have you ever tasted Lithuanian food or explored the restaurants of Vilnius?
 How was your culinary experience?
-Please share your thoughts on comments below!
+Please share your thoughts in the comments below!